Eight steps to buying a house

 Commonly, the solicitor will attend the actual settlement on the buyer’s behalf and both the seller’s and buyer’s solicitors will notify the agent once settlement has occurred.
 Only after an agent has received notification from both parties, can keys be released to the new property owner.

-Your quest of buying a house, unit, townhouse or any other property is now complete – enjoy!
+We hope our eight steps to buying a house has completed your quest of buying a house, unit, townhouse or any other property – enjoy!